lyonisaac/ynab_utils/ynab_payee_cleanup/README.md

 ## Overview

 YNAB Payee Cleanup is a Python utility that helps you clean up unused payees in your You Need A Budget (YNAB) budget.
-It identifies and marks payees with no associated transactions as deleted, helping to keep your YNAB budget clean and organized.
+It identifies payees with no associated transactions and properly deletes them from your budget, helping to keep your YNAB budget clean and organized.

 ## Features

 - Identifies unused payees across your budget
+- Properly deletes unused payees (sets deleted flag to true)
+- Makes payees disappear from the YNAB UI
 - Supports dry-run mode to preview potential deletions
 - Interactive mode for manual review of each payee
 - Skips system payees like transfers